10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 #### Structure and Patterns

-* Singletons are not advised - there is little justification for this pattern in practice and they cause more maintainability problems than they fix.
+* Singletons are not advised.
+There is little justification for this pattern in practice and they cause more maintainability problems than they fix.
 * Class inheritance should be used where possible to produce [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) code and share previously-developed components throughout the application.
 * Global variables should be avoided.
-If objects need to be passed throughout the theme/plugin, those object should either be passed as parameters or referenced through an object factory.
+If objects need to be passed throughout the theme or plugin, those objects should either be passed as parameters or referenced through an object factory.
 * Hidden dependencies (API functions, super-globals, etc) should be documented in the docblock of every function/method or property.

 <h3 id="php-security">Security</h3>